Could have never imagined he would take to terrorism: Father of ISIS operative held in Delhi | Headlines

 "Everyone knows that Abu Yusuf is a very good person.
 He used to speak very politely, and did not get into fights with anyone," he said.
 Khan had been on the police radar for over a year now, according to the officials.

-He has been booked under the Unlawful Activities (Prevention) Act.
-He was remanded to eight days in police custody and taken to different places in Uttar Pradesh, including Balrampur, for further investigation, the officials said..
+Ayesha said, "I had told him (Khan) that you are indulging in wrong activities and you should refrain from such activities but he did not listen to me."
+On items recovered from her room, she said, "Two jackets, one belt, one bottle, some explosive material, and some pellets (chharra) were recovered.
+These were kept in a box."
+Khan and his wife have four children -- two sons and two daughters.
+Khan has been booked under the Unlawful Activities (Prevention) Act.
+He was remanded to eight days in police custody and taken to different places in Uttar Pradesh, including Balrampur, for further investigation, the officials said.

 - READ MORE ON: